cardstack/cardstack/packages/postgresql/README.md

     wal_level = logical
     max_replication_slots = 1  # Any number greater than 0 will work

+If you are using AWS RDS, the AWS-specific setting you need in your parameter group is `rds.logical_replication`.

 The test suite is configured to talk to a PostgreSQL docker container.
 You can start it like:

     docker run --name cardstack-postgres -d --rm -p 5444:5432 cardstack/pg-test